Vipul-Mhatre/DevChain-AI/README.md

 # Decentrix.AI

-Welcome to Decentrix.AI - Your Ultimate AI-Powered Blockchain Development Companion
+Welcome to DevChain AI - Your Ultimate AI-Powered Blockchain Development Companion

 ## About

-Decentrix.AI is designed to streamline the blockchain development process, making it accessible and efficient for developers of all levels.
-Whether you're new to blockchain or an experienced developer, Decentrix.AI provides the tools and assistance you need to bring your ideas to life on various blockchain platforms.
+DevChain AI is designed to streamline the blockchain development process, making it accessible and efficient for developers of all levels.
+Whether you're new to blockchain or an experienced developer, DevChain AI provides the tools and assistance you need to bring your ideas to life on various blockchain platforms.

 ## Features